calroc/Thun/docs/Trees.rst

 ::

    BTree-get == [pop not] [E] [R0] [R1] genrec

-But what do we do if the key isn't in the tree?
-In Python we might raise a ``KeyError`` but I'd like to avoid exceptions in Joy if possible, and here I think it's possible.
-(Division by zero is an example of where I think it's probably better to let Python crash Joy.
-Sometimes the machinery fails and you have to "stop the line", methinks.)
+But what do we do if the key isn’t in the tree?
+In Python we might raise a ``KeyError`` but I’d like to avoid exceptions in Joy if possible, and here I think it’s possible.
+(Division by zero is an example of where I think it’s probably better to let Python crash Joy.
+Sometimes the machinery fails and you have to “stop the line”, methinks.)

-Let's pass the buck to the caller by making the base case a given, you have to decide for yourself what ``[E]`` should be.
+Let’s pass the buck to the caller by making the base case a given, you have to decide for yourself what ``[E]`` should be.

 ::

       tree key [E] BTree-get
    ---------------------------- key in tree
               value

       tree key [E] BTree-get
    ---------------------------- key not in tree
             tree key E

 Now we define:

 ::

    BTree-get == [pop not] swap [R0] [R1] genrec

 Note that this ``BTree-get`` creates a slightly different function than itself and *that function* does the actual recursion.
 This kind of